Renderer 2.x - Basic 3D algorithms

 Points Ambient occlusion Per-pixel Phong Shadow maps

+Shadow mapping offers a good balance between rendering quality and rendering speed.
 Shadow maps are "special pictures" rendered along the normal rendering pipeline, but from the point of view of the light source.
 They provide the "light-height" information that tells the rasterizer when the pixel drawn is in shadow and when not.
-Normally, these shadows are sharp, and don't look good; so instead of looking at one "shadow pixel" only, we also look at its neighbours, and we thus get nice looking soft-shadows...
+In case you were wondering, here is what a shadow map looks like (67KB image).

 Castle